Coronavirus vaccine clinical trials start at Emory in Atlanta

 “We are looking forward to being part of a nationwide effort to respond to this crisis,” she said.

-Emory doctors started administering the vaccine to trial participants Friday morning, said university spokesman Quinn Eastman.
-The study is estimated to be completed by June 2020 but doctors should have some results before then, Eastman said.
+Emory doctors started administering the vaccine to trial participants Friday morning, March 27, said university spokesman Quinn Eastman.
+The study is estimated to be completed by June 2020 but doctors should have some results before then, Eastman sa

 The university is looking to sign up 45 participants total for the Atlanta-based study.
 Candidates need to be between 18 and 55 years old.
 Also, they should not be pregnant, taking immunosuppressive medications or have any chronic health issues affecting their immune systems.